dullage/BlueSheet/readme.md

 ![Outgoings - Mobile](docs/outgoings-mobile.png)

 ## Introduction
 I was looking for a project to improve my (non-existent) HTML and CSS knowledge and so I built this web app to replace a number of spreadsheets I was using to track my own personal finances.
-It also gave me an opportunity to expolore SQL Alchemy and Jinja templating.
+It also gave me an opportunity to explore SQL Alchemy and Jinja templating.

 It was designed with the following methodology in mind.

 1. Salary is paid monthly and not used until the end of the month.
 2. On the last day of the month, enough money to cover all monthly outgoings is paid into the account from which they are taken.
-3. The remaining balance (expandable income) is saved and then withdrawn weekly (on the same day every week) throuhout the month.
+3. The remaining balance (expandable income) is saved and then withdrawn weekly (on the same day every week) throughout the month.

 ## Features
 * Track monthly outgoings and ensure enough money is saved to cover them all.